nmchaves/tissue-specific-expression/README.md

-# CS 341 GTEx Project
+# Tissue-Specific Genotype Expression Project using the GTEx Dataset

 Team members: Nico Chaves, Noam Weinberger and Junjie (Jason) Zhu

+We began this project in Spring 2016 as a course project for Stanford CS 341 (Project in Mining Massive Datasets).

 ## Structure